HealthCatalyst/Fabric.Cashmere/projects/cashmere/src/lib/navbar/navbar.md

 ##### App Switcher

 In addition to the help menu, all Heath Catalyst applications should also include the app switcher in their navbar to the left of the help menu.
 The app switcher allows users to easily switch between the Health Catalyst apps that they have access to.
 You may set the height of the icons that appear in the app switcher using the `iconHeight` parameter.
-The height defaults to 100px, and the width will be set automatically.
+The height defaults to 60px, and the width will be set automatically
+(but constrained to a max-width equal to the `iconHeight` value).

 ```html
 <hc-navbar>